 Eligibility for receiving financial assistance at South Georgia State College is determined by comparing the cost of attending college with the ability of the student (and parents or spouse) to meet these expenses.
 Cost of attendance is calculated for each of several groups of students at SGSC using criteria such as resident status, dependency status, and living accommodations.
-For each of these student groups, cost of attendance includes anticipated expenses, such as room and board, books and supplies, personal expenses, tuition and fees, and transportation.
+For each of these student groups, cost of attendance includes anticipated expenses, such as housing and meals, books, course materials, supplies, equipment, personal expenses, tuition and fees, and transportation.
 The ability of the student (and parents or spouse) to contribute to college expenses (also called the Expected Family Contribution) is determined by the U.S. Department of Education using criteria established by that agency.
 Factors used in determining ability to pay include but are not limited to all appropriate assets and income (earned and unearned).
 The factors vary from year to year.